superduperfantastic/blog/_posts/2014-11-18-overnight-on-alcatraz.md

 - Alcatraz
 comments: true
 ---
 About half way into our New Mexico trip in early October, I began checking my email obsessively.
 I'd entered a lottery around mid-September, and "winners" would be announced that day.
 The prize?
-A chance to stay overnight on [Alcatraz](http://www.nps.gov/alca/index.htm "Alcatraz Island"){:target="_blank"}!
+A chance to stay overnight on [Alcatraz](http://www.nps.gov/alca/index.htm "Alcatraz Island"){:target="_blank"}!<!--more-->

 {:.center}
 ![Overnight on Alcatraz](https://farm4.staticflickr.com/3947/15134459184_3d88bcc6e1_c.jpg)